kpradeep12/code-blogger/_posts/2020-11-23-spring-cloud-gateway-part-1.md

 ---
-title: "Configure route with Predicates using Spring API Gateway"
+title: "Spring Cloud Gateway - Part 1"
 date: 2020-11-23 12:11:10 -0500
 categories: java
-image: /assets/images/banners/configure-route-with-predicates-using-spring-api-gateway.png
+image: /assets/images/banners/spring-cloud-gateway-routes-with-predicates.png
-description: "We will learn the basics and configure the Spring API Gateway.
+description: "We will learn the basics and configure the Spring Cloud Gateway.
 We will go through the sample project and run it to see the results, and also, we will see how to configure Path and Header predicates."
 ---

 **API Gateway** is the entry point to the application, through which the client (Web/Mobile/Desktop) can make REST API calls.
 API Gateway will allow us to secure the endpoints, throttle, and monitor the traffic.